rokucommunity/bslint/README.md

 # lint and fix basic code-style issues (see below)
 npx bslint --fix

+# lint and attempt to identify unused components and scripts
+npx bslint --checkUsage
 ```

 or add a `npm` script in `package.json`, e.g.: